 I served nearly 21 years on active duty, fully retiring in 2008.
 I enjoyed my time in the service and always made the best out of my duty stations.
 I found myself pursuing the available game and fish wherever I was in the world.

-When I retired at Fort Riley, Kansas, my wife and I decided to remain in Kansas until our youngest graduated high school.
-She is a senior this year.
+When I retired at Fort Riley, Kansas, my wife and I decided to remain in Kansas until our youngest graduated high school and got settled in her early adult life.
+She is a college freshman this year.

 I work as an aviation electronics technician for an Army Contractor but spend my summers guiding on Fort Peck.
-My wife and I will permanently reside in the Fort Peck/Glasgow area in 2019.
+My wife and I will permanently reside in the Fort Peck/Glasgow area by 2021.

 I am fully licensed with the Montana board of Outfitters; guide#30222